A 15 min tutorial for Adaptive Sparse Grid (ASG)

 3. Tail distribution of relative errors by quantiles, ASG vs. RPL

-The spatial distribution of ASG supporting nodes and the histogram of relative errors provide similar message as before.
-The new tail distribution figure further illustrates that ASG and RPL has similar scale of errors in the most sharp-changing regions.
+The spatial distribution of ASG supporting nodes and the histogram of relative errors convey a similar message as in previous scenarios.
+The new tail distribution figure further illustrates that ASG and RPL have a comparable scale of errors in the most sharply changing regions.

-With the same accuracy of interpolation, ASG needs only 0.87% many supporting nodes cp.
-RPL.
+With the same interpolation accuracy, ASG requires only 0.87% as many supporting nodes compared to RPL.

 5.2 HJB equation: stochastic Neo-classical growth model